-6.2.36 Read SFDP Register (5Ah)
+9.1.34 Read SFDP Register (5Ah)

-The W25Q16CL features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about devices operational capability such as available commands, timing and other features.
+The W25Q40CL features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about devices operational capability such as available commands, timing and other features.
 The SFDP parameters are stored in one or more Parameter Identification (PID) tables.
 Currently only one PID table is specified but more may be added in the future.
 The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications.
-Most Winbond SpiFlash Memories shipped after June 2010 (date code 1023 and beyond) support the SFDP feature as specified in the applicable datasheet.
+Most Winbond SpiFlash Memories shipped after June 2011 (date code 1124 and beyond) support the SFDP feature as specified in the applicable datasheet.

 The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0)(1) into the DI pin.
-Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in figure 34.
-For SFDP register values and descriptions, refer to the following SFDP Definition table.
+Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in figure 31b.
+For SFDP register values and descriptions, please refer to the Winbond Application Note for SFDP Definition Table,

-Note: 1.
-A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.
+Notes: A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register